nothing2say/Sleep-2-Learn_Machine-Learning/README.md

 Sleep to Learn: Learn to Sleep

 ## What's now
-* Investigate dataset shift in machine learning through the sleep stage classification using PPG and heart rate data from Apple Watch
+* Investigate dataset shift in machine learning through the sleep stage classification using Acceleration and PPG heart rate data from Apple Watch
 * Machine Learning methods of Sleep Study